-Once you have chosen the bike and accessories that you want, you will need to provide those details to either your HR department or the scheme providers, depending on which scheme you are applying through.
+You will need to provide specification details to either your HR department or the scheme providers, depending on which scheme you are applying through.
 Once your employer and the scheme provider have both approved the application, you will be provided with a means of payment for the bike and accessories – usually either through a voucher or an invoice – equivalent to the value of the package.
-If, however, you would like to reserve a bike before your voucher or invoice comes through, you can place a deposit down on a bike, which will be refunded in full once we receive your voucher; this way, you can guarantee that we will have your bike ready for you the moment your payment arrives.
+We have lots of experience of this so can help throughout the process.

 Collect Your New Bike